Pakistan

 | High inflation rates and volatile currency values undermining capital preservation and long-term financial planning. |

-YES, A LOT.
-Pakistan runs the full kit on owned wealth: capital gains at 35%, and an annual wealth tax above a threshold (top rate 1%).
-Holding here is expensive in every direction: flow, stock, and transfer.
+Pakistan runs the full shearing kit on wealth: capital gains at 35%, plus an annual wealth tax above a threshold (top rate 1%).

-YES.
-Corporate tax in Pakistan sits at a low 10%, with VAT around it.
-Setting up and running a company is cheap; the rate won't be what kills a venture here.
+Corporate tax in Pakistan sits at a low 10%, VAT included in the good mood.
+Setting up and running a company is cheap; whatever ends up killing your venture here, it won't be the tax bill.

 | Country | Status | Dividends | Interest | Royalties |